 But would we have forgotten how to love?
 Pastor Johns asks, rubbing his arm.
 Or no – love is only a young man’s game, the sort of adventure the world at-some-point decides must come to an end.
 But the sweet smell of misspent youth hanging from her shirt in the closet, our dreams plastered to the walls, what are we if not creatures who feel?
 To bottle this emotion up and sell it…

 Pastor Johns looks at us then.
-But love, he says, like everything else, exists only in the mind.
+But love, he says, like hope, and like everything else, exists only in the soul.

 Read this next: An Exploration of the Night and Safe Spaces